More in Apply:

 - and at least two Academic or Professional Letters of Recommendation

-Exempt: applicants who have earned a bachelor’s or graduate degree from an institution in the United States, Canada (excluding Quebec), the United Kingdom, Ireland, Australia, New Zealand, or Singapore.
+English Proficiency: Applicants who have earned a bachelor’s or graduate degree from an institution in the United States, Canada (excluding Quebec), the United Kingdom, Ireland, Australia, New Zealand, or Singapore are exempt from providing English proficiency test scores.

 - Submit an addendum discussing your reasons for wanting to transfer or visit our law school.